brianmanderson/Models/README.md

 ## Most commonly used for 'my_3D_UNet', note this works for 2D and 3D models
+## If you find this code useful, please provide a reference to my github page for others www.github.com/brianmanderson , thank you!
 ### Feed layer dictionaries to this model via something like below, this will make a simple 2D UNet with residual connections
     from Keras_3D_Models import my_3D_UNet